trunk-io/plugins/README.md

 ### Welcome

 This repository is the official [Trunk.io](https://trunk.io/) repo containing Trunk's integrations for linters, formatters, security tools, githooks, and default configs.
-By default, all trunk users import this repo as a plugin, via this snippet in `.trunk/trunk.yaml`:
+By default, all Trunk users import this repo as a plugin, via this snippet in `.trunk/trunk.yaml`:

 ```yaml